 where $\boldsymbol{\alpha} = (\alpha_x, \alpha_y, \alpha_z)$ and $\beta$ are the four Dirac matrices satisfying the Clifford algebra $\{\alpha_i, \alpha_j\} = 2\delta_{ij}I_4$, and $\{\alpha_i, \beta\} = 0$ \cite{gen:gran07}.

-While this work focuses on hydrogen-like ions, the employed numerical methods naturally extend to more complex systems.
-Specifically, the two-center Dirac equation was solved by extending an adapted B-spline basis set method originally developed for relativistic atomic calculations, a robust approach that avoids the spurious states commonly encountered in alternative methods, such as those used for $\mathrm{H}_2^+$ \cite{sfa:Zapata2024}.
-Likewise, the broader applicability of this methodology beyond the hydrogen-like regime was reported for the ground-state energies for Bi–Au, U–Pb, and Cf–U quasimolecules.
-These were accurately calculated within the two-center approach along with evaluations of the leading quantum electrodynamic (QED) contributions in the monopole approximation~\cite{sfa:Kotov2022} in good agreement with prior calculations.
+While this work focuses on hydrogen-like ions, the underlying numerical methods provide a scalable framework.
+Specifically, the two-center Dirac equation is solved by extending an adapted B-spline basis set method originally developed for relativistic atomic calculations, a robust approach that avoids the spurious states commonly encountered in alternative methods, such as those used for $\mathrm{H}_2^+$ \cite{sfa:Zapata2024}.
+The broader applicability of this methodology has been reported for the ground-state energies for Bi–Au, U–Pb, and Cf–U quasimolecules~\cite{sfa:Kotov2022}, calculated within the two-center approach along with evaluations of the leading quantum electrodynamic (QED) contributions in the monopole approximation, in good agreement with prior calculations.
 These examples underscore the versatility of the present numerical framework and highlight the need for further development of two-center QED methods for precise quasimolecular spectra.

 From the diagonalization of the time-independent Dirac equation,

 using a B-spline basis expansion~\cite{sfa:vann12}, the eigenstates are represented in spinorial form as~\cite{gen:gran07}: